hassanbaryal/etch-a-sketch/README.md

 # etch-a-sketch
-mini browser ersion of an etch-a-sketch
+browser version of an etch-a-sketch